cms-L1TK/project_generation_scripts/README.md

   Optional arguments include:

-      -h, --help          For help
-      -f, --topfunc       Top function name
-      -n, --projname      Project name
+      -h, --help          For help & to see default option values -f, --topfunc       Top function name of generated FW -n, --projname      Project name
-      -p, --procconfig    Name of the processing module configuration .dat file -m, --memconfig     Name of the memory module configuration .dat file -w, --wireconfig    Name of the wiring configuration .dat file --memprint_dir      Directory to search for memory printouts produced by the emulation --emData_dir        Directory into which the memory printout files are copied for the HLS project --graph/--no-graph  Enable/disable making of the diagram.
-If disabled (not default) ROOT is not required.
+      -p, --procconfig    Name of the processing module configuration .dat file -m, --memconfig     Name of the memory module configuration .dat file -w, --wireconfig    Name of the wiring configuration .dat file --memprint_dir      Directory to search for memory printouts produced by the emulation --emData_dir        Directory into which the memory printout files are copied for the HLS project -ng, --no_graph     Disable making of wiring diagram.
+If disabled, then ROOT is not required.

  For generating a partial project:

       -r, --region        Detector region of the generated project.
       		              Choose from A(all), L(barrel), D(disk).